Archives and Special Collections

 Dedicated in 1925

 In 1867, seven Black men: Matthew N. Leary, Andrew J. Chesnutt, Robert Simmons, George Grainger, Thomas Lomax, Nelson Carter, and David A. Bryant paid $136 for two lots on Gillespie Street and converted them into a self-perpetuating Board of Trustees to permanently maintain the property as a site for the education of Black children in Fayetteville.
+The deed was registered on November 29, 1867 by Robert Simmons to the Howard School.
 General O. O. Howard of the Freedman's Bureau, one of the best-known friends of Black education, erected a building on this site which became known as the Howard School.
 By an 1877 legislative act, the North Carolina General Assembly provided funds for a Normal School for the education of Black teachers.
 The Howard School was chosen because of its successful record of academic accomplishment during the previous ten years.
 It was designated a teacher training institution, and its name was changed to the State Colored Normal School.

 Five Chief Administrative Officers served the school from 1867 to 1899: